Jiangxi: Administrative divisions

 Jiangxi is divided into eleven prefecture-level divisions: all prefecture-level cities:

-These prefecture-level cities are in turn subdivided into 100 county-level divisions (23 districts, 11 county-level cities, and 66 counties).
-Those in turn are divided into 1548 township-level divisions (770 towns, 651 townships, seven ethnic townships, and 120 subdistricts).
+These prefecture-level cities are in turn subdivided into 100 county-level divisions (27 districts, 12 county-level cities, and 61 counties).
+Those in turn are divided into 1566 township-level divisions (830 towns, 560 townships, 8 ethnic townships, and 168 subdistricts).

 See List of administrative divisions of Jiangxi for a complete list of county-level divisions.

 Urban areas

 Politics

-The Politics of Jiangxi is structured in a dual party-government system like all other governing institutions in mainland China.
+The politics of Jiangxi is structured in a dual party-government system like all other governing institutions in mainland China.

 The Governor of Jiangxi is the highest-ranking official in the People's Government of Jiangxi.
-However, in the province's dual party-government governing system, the Governor has less power than the Jiangxi Chinese Communist Party Provincial Committee Secretary, colloquially termed the "Jiangxi CPC Party Chief".
+However, in the province's dual party-government governing system, the Governor has less power than the Jiangxi Chinese Communist Party Provincial Committee Secretary, colloquially termed the "Jiangxi CCP Party Chief".

 Economy

+Jiangxi was a major recipient of China's investment in industrial capacity during the Third Front campaign.

 Rice is the dominant crop in Jiangxi.
 Cash crops commonly grown include cotton and rapeseed.
-Jiangxi is the leading producer of kumquats in China, particularly Suichuan County.
+Jiangxi is the leading producer of kumquats in China, particularly in Suichuan County.

-Jiangxi is rich in mineral resources, leading the provinces of China in deposits of copper, tungsten, gold, silver, uranium, thorium, tantalum, niobium, among others.
+Mining-related industries are a major part of Jiangxi's economy.Jiangxi is rich in mineral resources, leading the provinces of China in deposits of copper, tungsten, gold, silver, uranium, thorium, tantalum, niobium, among others.
 Noted centers of mining include Dexing (copper) and Dayu County (tungsten).

 It is located in extreme proximity to some of the richest provinces of China (Guangdong, Zhejiang, Fujian), which are sometimes blamed for taking away talent and capital from Jiangxi.

-Jiangxi has the lowest wages and third lowest property prices in all of China., As of 2016 Jiangxi's nominal GDP was CNY 1.84 trillion or US$276.48 billion, and a per capita of CNY 40,400 or US$6,082.
+Jiangxi has the lowest wages and third lowest property prices in all of China.
+As of 2016 Jiangxi's nominal GDP was CNY 1.84 trillion or US$276.48 billion, and a per capita of CNY 40,400 or US$6,082.